ietf-wg-masque/wg-materials/ietf113/minutes.md

 Ted Hardie: headers or capsules could be used.
 But pick one now and define it, while mentioning the other.
 State that this has worked out the issues that Ben mentioned.
 If somebody needs the other thing, they can base it on the base spec.
 If I were picking one, I would pick HTTP headers.
 You potentially won't be able to put this off for long.
 So I would do it now.
 In a different document would be ok.

-Dave S: I would prefer to put this in another document, but starting right away sounds great.
+David S: I would prefer to put this in another document, but starting right away sounds great.

 Mike Bishop: I feel somewhat hypocritical.
 H3 says figure it out but it suggests using a setting.
 I don't know how you can handwave it away, you don't have a setting.
 A seperate document would be fine but we should start it now.

-Dave S: in equivalence to settings, we have headers.
+David S: in equivalence to settings, we have headers.
 Since capsules can be used after request or response, we can enable them via headers.

 Marten Seemann: I'm wondering how extensions compose.
 You mention ECN bits.
 In the draft are timestamps.
 So one context ID for ECN, one ID for timestamps.
 Do I need another ID for both ECN and timestamps?

-Dave S: (yes, in more words)
+David S: (yes, in more words)

 Martin Duke: request/responses are pretty obvious but the downside is you can't use this in the first flight.
 I don't know if the server can accept them.

-Dave S: I think we have a solution for this already in the draft, I'll need to check.
+David S: I think we have a solution for this already in the draft, I'll need to check.
 Previously known at 0-rtt extensibility.
 Client sends in first flight, the server can just ignore unsupported context IDs.

 Martin Duke: that sounds ok, but it can give you a 1-RTT penalty.

-Dave S: there used to be something in the draft.
+David S: there used to be something in the draft.
 As a design team we decided it was too complicated and removed it from the draft.

 ekr: (hard to hear in the room) on the topic of 0-rtt extensibility, unless you have mandatory extensions, the most you could possiblydo is announce them in the first flight.
 Perhaps you could have extension persistence. something somthing critical path

-Dave S: if its ciritical to have an extension in the first flight and that is not supported the datagram that uses it would be lost.
+David S: if its ciritical to have an extension in the first flight and that is not supported the datagram that uses it would be lost.
 You probably would want to avoid using such things in the first flight or pay the penalty.

 ekr: You can't use extensions in the first flight if loss would be a big fail.

-Dave S: People are OK with this draft not defining this extension, but doing it in another draft.
+David S: People are OK with this draft not defining this extension, but doing it in another draft.

 #### Issue #58 Well-known prefix for default URI template